linked-db/linked-ql/site/capabilities/live-queries.md

 ### Precision and Granularity

 Live updates apply the smallest possible change needed to keep the view correct.
-This reflects a key design goal in LinkedQL: precision and granularity.
+This is a key design goal in LinkedQL.

-This guarantees two things:

 **(a) Field-level updates**